 22 of 36

-Here's another Party Games Etc. Halloween activity.
-Set up some ramps with whatever you have around the house, and you're ready to have some pumpkin races.
-Roll your pumpkin too softly, and you'll probably lose.
+Pumpkin races are another fun Halloween activity.
+Set up some ramps with whatever you have around the house, and you're ready to have a pumpkin race.
+Pair two players up against each other and see who's pumpkin rolls down the ramp first.
+If you roll your pumpkin too softly, you'll probably lose.
 But roll too hard, and things might get messy.

 23 of 36

 Murder in the Dark

 Murder in the Dark is a fun Halloween card game for adults.
 It's a murder mystery game with no setup and just a deck of cards.
 And because it's played in the dark, there's a spooky atmosphere from the start.

 24 of 36

 The Corny Game requires guests to kneel on a chair and try to drop a piece of Halloween candy into a glass that is on the floor next to the chair.
 Using a small glass makes the game more challenging.
 And it can be especially difficult to aim the candy corn if you're wearing a bulky Halloween costume or a mask that makes it difficult to see.
 The person with the most full glass wins the game.Continue to 25 of 36 below.

 Deadly Wink is a spine-tingling Halloween game.
 Secretly designate one person as the "murderer."
 That person should discretely wink at people as you all sit around the room.
 It has several versions, but generally, If you're winked at, you must "die" on the spot and sit out of the game.
 If you see the murderer winking at someone, you can shout "witness" and name the killer.
 If you're right, you win the game.
 But if you're wrong, you also must "die" and are out of the game.
 The game is over once the murderer is correctly identified.

 You just need a pumpkin and a scale for this simple Halloween party game.
 Aim to get a fairly large pumpkin, and then have your guests make guesses about its weight.
 Award a prize to the person with the closest guess.